IoanaMRusu/AirBNB-Analysis/README.md

 This public dataset is part of Airbnb, and the original source can be found here: [AirBnb Data](http://insideairbnb.com/get-the-data/)

 # Tools
 This project excessively uses Python and Tableau.
-The following tools and libraries was used in python:
+The following tools and libraries were used in Python:
 ● Anaconda 3
 ● Jupyter Notebook
 ● Pandas